scilab/scilab/scilab/modules/javasci/examples/others/Readme (Windows).txt

 execute Make.bat to compile these examples

-or "ant compile" in this directory
+or "ant jar" in this directory

 execute :
 	Examples.bat